juno-v/Memory/README.md

 - Debug - last entry to be deleted does not remove from the DOM.
 Must refresh a few times to see the change.
 - Draft.js - rich text editor.
 - WebSocket or Socket.IO - Try to find a way for continuous data reflect on the DOM.

+# Notes for employers
+- What was exciting about this project?
+	- Utilizing a new tech: Amazon Web Services S3 Buckets.
+At Prime Digital Academy, I sat next to other students who were also using AWS services for their solo projects.
+We called ourselves,”The Corner Office”.
+I struggled as an individual, and we struggled as a group, trying to find resources to help us implement AWS into our projects.
+At the end of the two weeks project time we were given, the Corner Office successfully utilized AWS.
+This success came from communication, pair programming, and most of all, support for each other!
+The functionality of local files being uploaded into a private account on the cloud is awesome.
+I wouldn’t have been able to do this without my team.

+- Personal touches that were added
+	- Aside from design and functionality, this CRUD application is pretty simple.
+One thing I had to adjust however, is to complete an asynchronous function that contains a POST request on the server side code.
+I was trying to insert into two tables during the same POST request.
+It was a little tricky to write up, but I was able to do it.
+Refer to it here.